-- Preheat your oven to 200°C (180°C fan) and line a baking tray with greaseproof paper.
+- Preheat your oven to 200°C (180°C fan) and line a baking tray with greaseproof paper (I find the tofu tends to stick to tin foil).
 Drizzle the paper with a little olive or rapeseed oil.

 - Add 1 tablespoon each of dark soy sauce and chilli sauce and 1 teaspoon of honey into a medium sized bowl and mix well.

 - Cut the tofu block into 2cm cubes, add it to the marinade and mix until the tofu is completely coated.